aarsonline/aarsonline.github.io/class1/tyr/README.md

 ## Structure

-TyrRS shares a number of similarities with its close homolog [TrpRS](/class1/trp), which constitute subclass Ic.
-TyrRS and TrpRS are homodimeric, in contrast to many Class I synthetases which operate as monomers (Gomez and Ibba, 2020).
-Moreover, the two amino acids may have been among the last amino acids to emerge in the metabolism (Trifonov 2000), and are chemically similar (aromatic side chains), consistent with the hypotheses of the two AARS sharing a common ancestor with either dual specificity, or one synthetase spawning off the other (Doublié et al. 1995, Fournier et al. 2015).
-Conserved aspartate side chains in the specificity determining helix (SDH) allow the respective enzymes to discriminate between tyrosine and tryptophan (Doublié et al. 1995).
-Lastly, while most Class I synthetases approach the tRNA acceptor stem from the minor groove side, TyrRS and TrpRS alike instead approach the acceptor stem directly (de Pouplana and Schimmel 2001).
+TyrRS, together with its close homolog [TrpRS](/class1/trp), form the subclass Ic.
+Consequently, TrpRS and TyrRS share several structural features and phylogenetic origins, possibly emerging from a common ancestor that may have had dual amino acid specificity (Doublié et al. 1995, Fournier et al. 2015).
+Extant TrpRS and TyrRS acquired specificity for their respective amino acid substrates via conserved aspartates located in the specificity determining helix (SDH) (Doublié et al. 1995).
+Additionally, while most Class I synthetases approach the tRNA acceptor stem from the minor groove side, TyrRS and TrpRS approach the acceptor stem directly instead (de Pouplana and Schimmel 2001).

-The N-terminal of TyrRS contains the Class I Rossman fold catalytic domain, presenting connecting peptide 1 (CP1) in its simplest form.
+The N-terminal of TyrRS contains the Class I Rossmann fold catalytic domain, presenting connecting peptide 1 (CP1) in its simplest form.
 There are varying idiosyncratic domains at the C-terminus, which differ between the bacteria, archaea, and eukaryota (Bedouelle 2005).
 First, tRNA recognition is achieved by the helical anticodon binding domain in bacteria and organelles (Zhang et al. 2005) and a distinct tRNA binding domain in the archaea and eukaryota (Wolf et al. 1999).
 The latter is homologous with the [anticodon binding domain](/superfamily/class1/Anticodon_binding_domain_WY) of TrpRS.
 Second, many eukaryotic TyrRS, including the human form, contain a C-terminal RNA binding domain homologous to EMAP (Yaremchuk et al. 2002).
 This domain is also found in some forms of [MetRS](/class1/met) and [PheRS](/class2/phe2) (Wolf et al. 1999) and is the [anticodon binding domain](/superfamily/class2/Anticodon_binding_domain_DNK) of subclass IIb AARS.
 Lastly, most bacterial and organellar TyrRS possess a C-terminal RNA binding domain, which belongs to the S4 superfamily (Aravind et al. 1999).

 Normally, TyrRS is a homodimer.
 However, in some parasites, TyrRS exists as a double-length duplicated enzyme that forms an asymmetric pseudo-dimer, with catalytic activity confined to the N-terminal paralog of the catalytic domain (Larson et al. 2011).

+In addition to the anticodon selection of bases G34 and U35, TyrRS relies on sequence and structure-specific interactions with the tRNA acceptor stem.
+TyrRSs from all domains of life also recognize the discriminator base A73.
+However, archaeal and eukaryotic TrpRSs also recognize the first base of the acceptor stem formed by C1-G72 in archaea and eukaryotes but G1-C72 in bacteria (Giegé and Eriani, 2023).
+This difference in the acceptor stem of tRNATyr prevents the cross-aminoacylation of archaeal and eukaryotic TrpRSs with bacterial tRNA.